Fields of social work and how they differ from one another

 Families often find themselves in crisis, and social workers step in to provide assistance and guidance.
 They tackle all sorts of issues, including domestic violence and behavioral problems.

 A family social worker’s role will vary depending on where they work and who their clients are.
-They may find themselves helping an inner-city mother organize childcare so that they can go to work, or visiting with the elderly in a rural American community and making sure that their prescriptions are filled.
+They may find themselves helping an inner-city mother organize childcare so they can go to work or visit with older people in a rural American community to ensure their prescriptions are filled.

 Family social workers also handle child abuse and neglect issues, and they help relocate and foster children.
-To become a family social worker one needs a degree in social work.
-With additional credentials they can become a community social worker, creating and implementing outreach programs at a broader level.
+To become a family social worker, one needs a degree in social work.
+They can become a community social worker with additional credentials, creating and implementing outreach programs at a broader level.

 Community social workers

 These professionals develop and coordinate community programs and outreach initiatives for at-risk groups.
-They work with the disadvantaged to make sure that they can access vital services.
+They work with the disadvantaged to ensure they can access vital services.

-Many choose community healthcare where they work with health setups to reach those who are underserved by mainstream healthcare.
+Many choose community healthcare, where they work with health setups to reach those underserved by mainstream healthcare.
 They may also serve as educators.
 During the COVID-19 pandemic, for example, many community social workers played a crucial role in educating the public on how to stay safe.

 A degree in social work is needed to become a community social worker.
-However, to participate at a higher level like policy making, an MSW is usually required.
+However, an MSW, like policy-making, is usually required an MSW is generally required to participate at a higher level.

 The career outlook for community social workers is strong.
-More and more communities across America realize the value of these professionals and as a result, there are many jobs for those who are qualified.
+More and more communities across America realize the value of these professionals.
+As a result, there are many jobs for qualified people.

 Mental health social workers

-These professionals have a good understanding of human behavior and are trained to diagnose and offer treatment to their clients.
-They often work with doctors, nurses, psychiatrists and psychologists to provide tailored treatments for their clients.
+These professionals understand human behavior well and are trained to diagnose and offer treatment to their clients.
+They often work with doctors, nurses, psychiatrists, and psychologists to provide tailored treatments for their clients.

 An MSW is needed to become a mental health social worker.
 A master’s in social work imparts the necessary knowledge for clinical work.
-These professionals are paid more, and they can choose to start a practice if they want to enjoy more freedom and make even more money.
+These professionals are paid more and can choose to start a practice to enjoy more freedom and make even more money.

 Gerontology social workers

 Gerontology is an increasingly popular field in social work.
-Some social workers choose to specialize in caring for the elderly, and in almost every community there are jobs available for those who have the right training.
+Some social workers specialize in caring for older people, and in almost every community, jobs are available for those with the right training.
 A degree in social work is needed to become a gerontology social worker.
 You also need to know how to provide basic healthcare and therapies for elders.

-One can advance their career if they get a nursing qualification to boost their social work degree.
-The combination qualifies them to work with the elderly in all sorts of settings, and if they have leadership skills they can climb to the top of the social work career ladder.
+One can advance one’s career by getting a nursing qualification to boost one’s social work degree.
+The combination qualifies them to work with older people in all sorts of settings, and if they have leadership skills, they can climb to the top of the social work career ladder.

 Legal and criminal justice social workers

-Some social workers work with the police and courts to make sure that those in the system have access to services.
+Some social workers work with the police and courts to ensure those in the system can access services.
 A typical role for this type of social worker would be to visit families of arrestees to see whether they require social assistance.

-Social workers can also be employed by courts to testify in cases or provide their professional opinion for juries.
-Some social workers are employed within the prison system where they provide counseling and support for inmates.
+Courts can also employ social workers to testify in cases or provide their professional opinion for juries.
+Some social workers are used within the prison system, providing counseling and support for inmates.

-An MSW is needed to qualify as a legal and criminal justice social worker as they will frequently undertake clinical duties.
-They will diagnose mental health and addiction problems in inmates and guide them to recovery using available resources.
+An MSW must qualify as a legal and criminal justice social worker as they frequently undertake clinical duties.
+They will diagnose inmates’ mental health and addiction problems and guide them to recovery using available resources.

 Public policy social workers